BenavidesMichael/storeapp/README.md

 ```
 ## Create Configuration Files

-Before running the project, you need to create three configuration files: `.env`, `.stag.env`, and `.accp.env`.
+Before running the project, you need to create three configuration files: `.env`, `.stag.env`, and `.prod.env`.
 Make sure to fill in the values for the following variables in each of these files:
 ```bash
     - `DATABASE_NAME`: Replace `XXXX` with your database name.
     - `DATABASE_USER`: Replace `XXXX` with your database user.